zkdlyn/college-projects/README.md

-# college-projects
+## College Projects
-Some projects completed while working towards a Bachelor of Science degree in Applied Mathematics at Far Eastern University Manila
+Some projects completed while working towards a Bachelor of Science degree in Applied Mathematics (Data Science Track) at Far Eastern University Manila